hermeznetwork/docs/docs/developers/protocol/hermez-protocol/contracts/contracts.md

 #### Goal

-This logic is implemented in order to mitigate attacks that could potentially steal funds from hermez network.
-The aim of this method is to mitigate funds stolen while preserving decentralization.
+This logic is implemented during the bootstrapping phase of the network as an additional security measure in order to mitigate attacks that could potentially provide illegitimate access to user funds from Hermez network.
+The objective is to temporary enable this last resort measure while preserving decentralization.

-The core mechanism is to set a withdrawal limit in order to avoid infinite withdrawal in case of funds stolen.
-Therefore, it is assured that the attacker can only steal a certain amount of tokens.
+The core mechanism is to set a withdrawal limit in order to avoid infinite withdrawal in case of illegitimate funds access.
+Therefore, it is assured that the attacker can only withdraw a certain amount of tokens.

 #### Hermez withdraw limit